TheLeaderDev/InputSecureJS/help.md

-# Secure Input Sanitizer 🛡️

-This document describes the configuration options and attributes supported by the SecureInputs script for sanitizing HTML inputs.
+#  Full Tutorial and Usage Guide for InputSecureJS 📃

+On this page, you’ll learn exactly how the InputSecureJS script works.
+All its settings and options are explained with examples, so you can easily implement this script in all your HTML projects.

 ---